namanmanchanda09/CollegeCodesinC/README.md

 # CollegeCodesinC
 Data Structure Codes in C

-# Most of the experiments are in exp folder.
+# Most of the experiments are in exps folder.

 ## DLL - Doubly Linked List